Skip to content

 Repair beforehand

-If your tires have less than an inch of tread left or have spider cracks on your windshield, it would probably serve you best to fix them prior to the inspection.
-You don’t have to sweat about minor scratches, but take care of major stains and evidently out of shape vehicles.
+If your tires have less than an inch of tread left or have spider cracks on your windshield, it would probably serve you best to fix them before the inspection.
+You don’t have to sweat about minor scratches, but take care of major stains and evidently out-of-shape vehicles.

 Consider wear and tear insurance

-Be careful with the price set for such insurance at dealership, or you might end up paying an unreasonable amount as premium.
+Be careful with the price set for such insurance at the dealership, or you might end up paying an unreasonable amount as a premium.

 Try and keep your mileage in check: If you know you will be spending a lot of time of the road, you could purchase extra miles from the lessor beforehand.
 They cost less than what the lessor charges as penalty per ever exceeded mile.